gwdevhub/GWToolboxpp/README.md

 7. Run.

-## How to create a GWToolbox installer

-** Obsolete, all dependencies have been bundled into the exe **

 ## Notes
 * GWToolbox compiles as a DLL (`GWToolboxdll.dll`) and EXE (`GWToolbox.exe`).
 The exe lets you select a Guild Wars Client and injects the dll, but you can also use other dll injectors of your choice.
 * By default, the launcher (`GWToolbox.exe`) will run the `GWToolboxdll.dll` in the same folder, if there is none, it will inject the one in your installation folder.